Geodefi/geode-py/README.md

 Contributions to Geode are welcome!
 Please see the contributing guidelines for more information.

 # License

-geode-py is licensed under MIT.
+geodefi is licensed under MIT.